roryprimrose/roryprimrose.github.io/_posts/2010-06-24-full-support-for-custom-types-in-tfs-build-2010-build-definition-editor.md

 date: 2010-06-24 13:01:00 +10:00
 ---

 I have been putting together a customised build process with TFS Build 2010.
 Several parts of the functionality added to the build process involve custom types that are used as arguments for the build definition.
 Deploy and configuration update information are some examples of this.
-I wanted to get the same designer experience out of the Process tab property grid that is available for properties like the test list definition.![][0]
+I wanted to get the same designer experience out of the Process tab property grid that is available for properties like the test list definition.

+![][0]

 The _Automated Tests_ property seen here has a set of sub-items for each test item specified (items in the collection property).
 Each of these is expandable and the display text of each parent property is customised according to the values of the child properties.

 I used the TestSpecList and TestSpec classes via Reflector as a template to determine what I needed to implement to get this support.
 It involved a combination of expandable object converters and type descriptors.
 It is not rocket science and happens to be what I was playing with about six years ago.

 Unfortunately I just couldn’t get the same result for my custom types.
-My custom collection types for the build definition (_Configuration Updates_ and _Wix deployment list_seen below) simply got displayed as _(Collection)_.![][1]
+My custom collection types for the build definition (_Configuration Updates_ and _Wix deployment list_seen below) simply got displayed as _(Collection)_.

-&#160;
+![][1]

 The best I could do was to change the workflow argument from CollectionOfT to T[].
 This would then display an expandable set of the items in the array.
 Each of these could then display their own display text by overriding ToString of the type in the array.